 Despite rapid advances in voice agent stacks, including speech-to-text (STT), text-to-speech (TTS), and large language models (LLMs), the real-world promise of fully autonomous voice assistants remains largely unmet.

-In a recent webinar, we chatted with Lily Clifford, a speech technology researcher and founder of a TTS-specialized Rime, to unpack what’s working, what isn’t, and what truly matters when building voice agents that deliver an on-call experience that matches user expectations.
+In a recent webinar, our CEO, Jean-Louis, chatted with Lily Clifford, a speech technology researcher and founder of a TTS-specialized Rime, to unpack what’s working, what isn’t, and what truly matters when building voice agents that deliver an on-call experience that matches user expectations.

 You can watch our conversation below or read on practical summary of key learnings from the field.